 Knowledge Statements for Qualified Actuaries Submitting VM-31 PBR Actuarial Report

-These knowledge statements would apply to Qualified Actuaries submitting the VM-31 PBR Actuarial Report and apply to the Life, Accident and Health (A&H) Annual Statement, also known as the Life Blank or Blue Blank for the Life A&H Annual Statement and Fraternal Annual Statement.
+These knowledge statements apply to Qualified Actuaries submitting the VM-31 PBR Actuarial Report and related certifications and relate to the Life, Accident and Health (A&H) Annual Statement, also known as the Life Blank or Blue Blank for the Life A&H Annual Statement and Fraternal Annual Statement.

+As a best practice, the Qualified Actuary is encouraged to keep records of the relevant knowledge statements and how they have met these knowledge statements.

+This is intended to be a living document, that may be updated as new products and features are introduced.

-In the NAIC Valuation Manual (VM), Section VM-01 defines the term “qualified actuary.”
-This definition explains that “[a]n individual qualified actuary must be qualified with respect to the area(s) that they are providing a certification and/or opinion.
+In the NAIC Valuation Manual (VM), Section VM-01 defines the term “qualified actuary” As “an individual who is qualified to sign the applicable statement of actuarial opinion in accordance with the Academy qualification standards for actuaries signing such statements and who meets the requirements specified in the Valuation Manual.
+A qualified actuary must meet the basic education, experience and continuing education requirements of the Specific Qualification Standard for Statements of Actuarial Opinion, NAIC Life, Accident & Health, and Fraternal Annual Statement, as set forth in the Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States (U.S. Qualifications Standards), promulgated by the Academy.
+An individual qualified actuary must be qualified with respect to the area(s) that they are providing a certification and/or opinion.
 For example, if there are separate life and variable annuity qualified actuaries providing the relevant certifications for VM-20 and VM-21, they each need to be qualified in their own respective area.”

-The Qualified Actuary must submit a report, and specific certifications, including the following:
+The Qualified Actuary must submit a report, and specific certifications, as applicable, including the following:

 The Life Report and/or the Variable Annuity (VA) Report, and any sub-reports thereto covering one or more groups of policies, as specified in VM-31 Section 2.A;

+Life Certifications:

 “Qualified Actuary on Investments – A certification by a qualified actuary, not necessarily the same qualified actuary that has been assigned responsibility for the PBR Actuarial Report or this sub-report, that the modeling of any future hedging strategies supporting the policies is consistent with the company’s actual future hedging strategies and was performed in accordance with VM-20 and in compliance with all applicable ASOPs, and the alternative investment strategy as defined in VM-20 Section 7.E.1.g reflects the prescribed mix of assets with the same WAL as the reinvestment assets in the company investment strategy.”

 “Qualified Actuary on Interest Rate and Volatility Risks – Certification, by the qualified actuary assigned responsibility under VM-G for a group of policies that qualifies for exclusion from the requirement to calculate a SR under the provisions of VM-20, Section 6.A.1.a.iii, that this group of policies is not subject to material interest rate risk or asset return volatility risk.”
 There is no parallel requirement for VA contracts.